Skip to content

 Though somewhat similar to other building permit types, the changes to the ADU and JADU permitting process and lot subdivision rules were complex, and required new permit subtypes, updated application steps, fees, and reports to be shared with the state and executive stakeholders.
 Not insignificant changes for the 6th most populous county in the U.S. to make.

-Admittedly, as OCPW Permitting Manager Judy Kim explained in a webinar highlighting the county’s flexibility, despite full confidence in their highly-configurable permitting and land management system, she was surprised at just how easy it was to update their existing process.
+Admittedly, as OCPW Permitting Manager Judy Kim explained in a webinar highlighting the county’s flexibility, despite full confidence in their highly-configurable Enterprise permitting and land management system, she was surprised at just how easy it was to update their existing process.

 In less than a full work day, Judy and her team were able to clone a similar approval workflow (Figure 3), and make necessary edits to their online application form, review steps, permit fees, address-creation process, and inspections requirements.
 They were also able to create a new set of reports to send to state regulatory bodies who wanted to track ADU applications - something that used to take a full-time employee to manage.
 All it took was a few minutes to select the data to be used in the reports, and the click of an export button to share via email.